polyaxon/polyaxon/site/docs/experimentation/visualizations/index.md

  * Tensorboard for a single run
  * Tensorboard for a multi-runs
  * Tensorboard based on metric(s) performance or a search

+## Example

+You can run [the artifacts example](https://github.com/polyaxon/polyaxon-examples/tree/master/in_cluster/artifacts) which calls several tracking methods and logs several metadata and artifact types.